BlueTree242/JDAEventer/README.md

 # How to integrate to your project

 The library is in alpha.
-Until now there is no major release, or major alpha release, you can get the latest version from [CI](https://ci.bluetree242.tk/job/JDAEventer)
+Until now there is no major release, or major alpha release, you can get the latest snapshot version from
-(you can get the latest version from the jar file name) or you can use the one of the versions listed [here](https://repo.bluetree242.ml/#browse/search/maven=attributes.maven2.groupId%3Dme.bluetree242.jdaeventer%20AND%20attributes.maven2.artifactId%3DJDAEventer)
+[here](https://repo.bluetree242.ml/api/maven/latest/version/maven-snapshots/me/bluetree242/jdaeventer/JDAEventer) or for a jar file use [CI](https://ci.bluetree242.tk/job/JDAEventer)

 ## Maven